-Smart Growth: Refer to the current Conservation and Development Policies: A Plan for Connecticut published by the State's Office of Policy and Management.
+Refer to the current Conservation and Development Policies: A Plan for Connecticut published by the State's Office of Policy and Management and the guidance contained therein regarding "Principles of Smart Growth" as defined by Public Act 09-230.

 Soft Costs: Development costs that may consist of architectural, engineering, legal fees, etc., as distinguished from construction costs (Hard Costs), and land and acquisition costs.